tflsxyy/BiMoE/README.md

 Official PyTorch implement of paper [EfficientQAT: Efficient Quantization-Aware Training for Large Language Models](https://arxiv.org/abs/2407.11062)

 ## News
+- [2025/05] 🔥 **We explore the [Scaling Law for Quantization-Aware Training](https://export.arxiv.org/abs/2505.14302), which offers insights and instruction for LLMs QAT.**
 - [2025/05] 🌟 Our EfficientQAT paper has been accepted for ACL 2025 Main Conference! 🎉 Cheers!
 - [2024/10] 🔥 We release a new weight-activation quantization algorithm, [PrefixQuant](https://github.com/ChenMnZ/PrefixQuant), which is the first work to let the performance of static activation quantization surpasses dynamic ones.
 - [2024/08] The new inference backend [T-MAC](https://github.com/microsoft/T-MAC) from Microsoft has supported EffcientQAT models.